youshaox/cloud_based_data_mining_system/1_vm_scripts/2_vm_setup/0_default2/readme.md

 5. webserver.yml: playbook to run the webserver
 6. cluster.yml: playbook to formalise the couchdb cluster in default mode.

-## 6. Test

-The dynamic deployment with one click

-## 7. TODO list
+## 5. TODO list

-1. Rather than using configure file, i would prefer to use database to maintain the configuration details.
+1. Rather than using configure file, database is preferred to maintain the configuration details since databse tables are more easy to maintain and good structure and synchronisation feature.
 2. securtiy: password for git clone and couchdb and nectar key pair and nectar access key
-3. load balance: two niginx two node.js
-4. monitor system
-5. spark for analysis.

-# 8. nectar

-1. The termination of some instances have to wait for a long time.
-2. The termination of some volumes have to wait for a long time.
-3. The response of web page is very slow.
+3. monitor system should be implemented to monitor the status of service